Sunday, 10 May 2026

 While exploring places near Thiruvananthapuram, we decided to visit Kumara Kovil and Padmanabhapuram Palace.
 As of today, we've visited Padmanabhapuram Palace only once, but we've been to the Kumara Kovil temple several times.

 I had shared these pictures earlier in this post: https://aroundmylittlelife.blogspot.com/2015/08/in-and-around-kumara-kovil.html.
-In addition to the pictures, in the link, few more posted here.
+In addition to the pictures, in the link, few more are posted here.

 Mom & Daughter time - Kumara Kovil - Year 2011